Posted in Chagim, Chanukah, General Studies, Jewish Studies, Reminders, STEAM

 Just a reminder about the OJCS Maccabiah Games coming up this Friday, June 2nd!!
 The teams are listed below and your child should come to school wearing their team colour and ready to show their RUACH!!!

-Posted in Chagim, Jewish Studies, Kindergarten, Reminders, Shavuot
+Posted in Chagim, Jewish Studies, Reminders, Shavuot

 Shavuot Celebrations are tomorrow and Maccabiah Games are coming soon!!